railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 .. index::
    single: virtual; stock

-In the product form you can find a report that will give you the stock levels of the various different products in any selected location.
-If you have not selected any location, Open ERP calculates stocks for all of the physical locations.
+In the product form you can find the Stock by Location action that will give you the stock levels of the various different products in any selected location.
+If you have not selected any location, OpenERP calculates stocks for all of the physical locations.
+When you are in the Stock by Location view, click the Print button to print the Location Content or the Location Inventory Overview reports.

 .. note::  Availability of stock